 Empowering Women in IRS

-One of the primary control measures for malaria is indoor residual spraying (IRS).
-Historically, few women have been employed in IRS programs.
-The President’s Malaria Initiative (PMI) VectorLink Project implements the largest IRS project globally and protects millions of people from malaria across Africa.
-The project’s work benefits pregnant women and children, as they are most vulnerable to contracting malaria.
-In addition, the project actively promotes gender equality and female empowerment at all levels of its operations.
-PMI VectorLink works with key stakeholders to identify barriers to women’s participation in IRS and implements a series of operational policies to address these barriers.
-Using routine programmatic data, the project actively monitors and reports against gender-related goals.
-Results show that including women more fully in IRS results in improved vector control outcomes while also advancing women’s economic empowerment.
+The President’s Malaria Initiative (PMI) VectorLink Project operates in 25 countries, implementing the largest vector control project globally and protecting millions of people from malaria across sub-Saharan Africa.
+The project actively promotes equity and female empowerment at all levels of its operations.
+The project has worked with key stakeholders to identify barriers to women’s participation in IRS and implemented a series of operational policies to address these barriers.
+Including women more fully in IRS results in improved vector control outcomes while also advancing women’s economic empowerment.
+In addition, VectorLink country teams collaborate with government stakeholders to identify hard-to-reach or disadvantaged population groups that are unreached by vector control.
+The project designs tailored solutions to reach these groups and expand equitable coverage.
+Using routine programmatic data, the project actively monitors and reports against gender and equity-related goals.

 Ensuring a Hospitable Work Environment

 To attract and retain female employees, the PMI VectorLink Project adapted the physical work environment to ensure privacy for women.
-PMI VectorLink ensures that every operational site has separate changing areas, separate bathrooms with trashcans, and separate shower areas for men and women as spray operators must change and shower after spraying to minimize the risk of insecticide contamination.
+The PMI VectorLink Project ensures that every operational site has separate changing areas, separate bathrooms with trashcans, and separate shower areas for men and women as spray operators must change and shower after spraying to minimize the risk of insecticide contamination.
 To further enhance privacy, the women’s showers are designed with walls that reach the ground and are high enough to ensure complete privacy.
 Showers have proper drainage so that others cannot see the residual water, which women requested due to sensitivity around menstruation.
+PMI VectorLink also distributes sanitary pads to all female employees.
 Spray campaigns do not begin unless operational sites are verified as meeting these and other environmental compliance standards.

 Sexual harassment is not tolerated, and all workers, both temporary and full-time staff, can anonymously report any misconduct.
 Sexual harassment guidelines, with a phone number to call to report any misconduct, are posted in a local language at each operational site.
-The project has incorporated gender and sexual harassment content into trainings given to government partners, supervisors, and seasonal employees.
+The project has incorporated gender and sexual harassment content into trainings given to government partners, supervisors, and all seasonal employees.
+Workers sign a freedom from harassment policy at the time they sign their employment contract.

 To accommodate traditional norms that might prevent women from working all day alone with men to whom they are not related, the project instituted a buddy system for female spray operators.
 If there are women on a spray team, there must be at least two women on the team.